jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 3 Explicit and Structured Recursion
 -----------------------------------

-Recursion in its essence is something defined in terms of itself.
+Recursion, in its essence, is something defined in terms of itself.
 It is a simple yet powerful concept that forms the bread and butter for functional computation.
 Explicit recursion is a way of describing self referencing functions that is overused for the uninitiated.
-Arbitrary properties of the explicitly recursive function will need to be theorised and proved over and over again which can be simply avoided by carefully abstracting away the common recursive patterns.
+Arbitrary properties of the explicitly recursive function will need to be theorised and proved over and over again, which can be simply avoided by carefully abstracting away the common recursive patterns.

 Its profuseness implies that by abstracting away common patterns, it could replace a plethora of explicit recursive functions.
-Meijer et al introduced a set of combinators that captures different types of recursion.
+Meijer et al introduced a set of combinators that capture different types of recursion.
 The catamorphism captures the concept of iteration - a special case of primitive recursion which is captured by the paramorphism.
 Meijer also introduced its duals for unfolds and